 Children, because they tend to play with animals, might not report bites, and are more likely to have animal bites on their head and neck

-Yellow Fever – ABC mission recommends that have the yellow fever vaccine if you plan to travel in Africa.
+Yellow Fever – ABC mission recommends that you have the yellow fever vaccine if you plan to travel in Africa.
 Many teachers come to Malawi and choose to do some traveling to nearby places while they are here but they cannot go to Kenya or Zambia for instance without the Yellow Fever vaccine.
-Yellow Fever is not a vaccine you can get in Malawi.
-No one carries this vaccine.
-You must have it administered before you come to Malawi.
+Yellow Fever is not a vaccine you can get at the ABC Mission Hospital in Malawi but you are able to get the vaccine at a local pharmacy in town.
+However, we suggest that you have a yellow fever vaccine administered before you come to Malawi, Uganda or Liberia.
 The government of Malawi requires proof of yellow fever vaccination only if you are arriving from a country with risk of yellow fever (such as Zambia).
 This does not include the US.
 If you are travelling from a country other than the US, check the list on the CDC website to see if you may be required to get the yellow fever vaccine.

 We recommend researching the following insurance companies that cater to missionaries serving overseas: